-The NC BoS CoC is responsible for preparing and overseeing the application process for HUD CoC a.
-CoC Program Grants

-Program grants (applied to HUD by CoC) and HUD ESG Program grants.
+The NC BoS CoC is responsible for preparing and overseeing the application process for HUD CoC Program grants (applied to HUD by CoC) and HUD ESG Program grants.
 The NC BoS CoC does this by establishing funding priorities via a transparent and inclusive process and designing, operating, and following a collaborative process.
 The NC BoS CoC encourages all eligible applicants to submit project applications.